cloudmesh/classes/docs/source/projects.rst

 .. warning::

-   These are non-trivial project and involve substential work.
+   These are non-trivial project and involve substantial work.
 Many students vastly underestimate the difficulty and the amount of time required.
 This is the reason why the project assignment is early on in the semester so you have ample time to propose and work on